dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps.rst

 Why have a Dockstore GitHub App?
 --------------------------------

-Without a GitHub app, Dockstore does not know when you have modified a GitHub repository.
+Without a GitHub App, Dockstore does not know when you have modified a GitHub repository.

 For example, take the case when you first add a workflow to Dockstore